misathemeb/git_practice/README.txt

-Hello Git and Github, testing VS code extensions
+Hello Git and Github, testing out a new VS code ext